|||

 T’shuvah, (Fernwood Press 2023).
 T’shuvah (תשובה) means repentance in Hebrew.
 Etymologically, it comes from the root meaning to return.”
 One way to understand the logic of that etymology is this: if sin alienates you from both God and yourself, then atoning for sin means returning to yourself as a starting point for deepening your commitment to the life God wants you to lead.
 The poems in T’shuvah apply this framing to the question of what it means to return” from the alienation that is inherent in surviving sexual violence, with the caveat, of course, that a survivor of sexual violence has committed no sin and that neither the moralizing nature nor the implicit politics of the phrase the life God wants you to lead” need by definition to be part of that process.

-Words for What Those Men Have Done, (Guernica Editions 2017) explores the impact of childhood sexual violence on manhood and masculinity, gender and sexuality, friendship and fatherhood.
+Words for What Those Men Have Done, (published by Guernica Editions in 2017, but currently out of print) explores the impact of childhood sexual violence on manhood and masculinity, gender and sexuality, friendship and fatherhood.
 The book’s animating question asks what it means for a man who has survived sexual violence to commit himself never to standing on the same side of gender and sexual politics as the men who violated him?
 Of this book, Richard Hoffman wrote, Richard Jeffrey Newman’s poems are alert to the possibility of redemption, not by transcending injury and sorrow, but by finding meaning there, and connection to others’ suffering, and the bedrock truth of desire…[The poems’] beauty and power is in their clarity and determined witness.”

 The Silence of Men (CavanKerry Press 2006) explores what it means to be a man who breaks the silence into which he was forced by the men who violated him: how breaking that silence inevitably results in the breaking of other silences as well, personal and political.
 In his Foreword, Yusef Komunyakaa wrote, Richard Jeffrey Newman’s narrator…dares us, as men, as human beings, to share what we have experienced and imagined—the good and the bad.
 [T]he speaker in this collection suggests that we are responsible for what we know, for what we’ve witnessed and dreamt, and for what we don’t say to ourselves and each other…The Silence of Men is daring: there’s a moral gesture at the heart of this collection, but the poetry isn’t moralistic or didactic.
 In fact, when the narrator says, I’m not being hard on myself,’ we know that the whole journey has been about freedom, renewal, and release.”